 When a child support order has been made, it is still possible to request that the court make changes to it at any time.
 If the request comes in less than three years since the order was issued, you have to give a good reason.
 You must show an unanticipated and major change in circumstances.
 This could be a job loss, an international relocation, change in the parenting plan, or a parent’s serious illness.

 Should three years have passed since the child support order was issued, the change threshold is lower.
 If you need more information about changing a child support order, you can look into it on Vermont’s Office of Child Support website.
-There is also an insightful article, Child Support Modification in Vermont.

 Does having shared custody of the child affect child support in Vermont?